notessimo-archive/audio-decoder-samples/README.md

 # audio-decoder-samples

-Samples on how to use the audio-decoder
+Samples for `audio-decoder` haxe library

+To compile: `haxe hxml/js.hxml` or `openfl test html5` inside the sample directory